quinneden/virby-nix-darwin/README.md

   inherit (config.nix) settings;
   # Some NixOS options which are defined in the default VM configuration cannot
   # be overridden, such as `networking.hostName`.
 Others may be overridden with
   # `lib.mkForce`.
+Also note that anything changed here will cause a rebuild of
+  # the VM image, and SSH keys will be regenerated.
 };
 ```
 > [!Warning]
-> This option allows you to arbitrarily change the NixOS configuration, which could possibly expose the VM to security risks.
+> This option allows you to arbitrarily change the NixOS configuration, which could expose the VM to security risks.

 **Debug Options** (insecure, for troubleshooting only)